MohammadB88/webapp/README.md

 ArgoCD will regularly (every 30s) monitor the repository for any changes and trigger an update of the deployment.
 I have implemented the whole lifecycle for nginx part.

 I have used [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to deploy all the required components to monitor the behaviour of different cluster resources like nodes, deployments, services and ....

+### DevOps Packages - Complete Minikube Setup
+- Use  GitHub Actions in the minikube setup to build the image and push it to the dockerhub
+- Use ArgoCD to deploy the new application
+- ???
+Use Prometheus and Grafana to monitor different clsuter metrices
+- ???
+Use ELK to monitor and analyze the cluster behaviour (not implemented)

+???
+Here, I use the appoach explained in [Saha Rajdeep Repo](https://github.com/saha-rajdeep/kubernetescode), where he uses two jenkins pipelines, one for Continuous Integration/Deployment (CI) and another one for Continuous Delivery (CD).

+???
+In the first pipeline, the images will be build and pushed to the dockerhub, and then the next pipeline will be triggered.
+The second pipeline will make the necessary modifications to the kubernetes resources and then push them to the corresponding repository.

+ArgoCD will regularly (every 30s) monitor the repository for any changes and trigger an update of the deployment.
+I have implemented the whole lifecycle for nginx part.

+???
+I have used [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to deploy all the required components to monitor the behaviour of different cluster resources like nodes, deployments, services and ....